 Piled high with fresh, pickled veggies, and a deliciously soft fried egg The origins of this entrée are derived from the classic Korean dish, Bibimbap.
 It is typically made with your choice of protein, fresh kimchi, fried egg, served with rice.
 It has existed within Korean culture for centuries and has continued to thrive.
 With highly customizable ingredients and interchangeable methods, this entrée has been adopted into various cultures all around the world.

 Now, maybe you aren’t a master chef?
 That’s fine!
 This burger is simple in preparation, yet complex to the eye.
 These two aspects guarantee to yield satisfied bellies for all who attend.

-First, you want to put your julienned carrots (long, thin slices) and cucumber into a small container.
+- First, put the julienned carrots (long, thin slices) and cucumber into a small container.
 Add the vinegar and let the veggies sit for about 30 minutes.

-While that sits, mix your ground turkey with the furikake seasoning.
-Once combined, use your hands to create 4-5 large patties.
-Try to keep them thin so they are easier to cook.
+- While that sits, mix the ground turkey with the furikake seasoning.
+Once combined, use the hands to create 4-5 large patties.

-Next, set your grill (or large frying pan) to medium heat.
-Place your patties on the grill (or skillet), until they are cooked all the way through.
+- Next, set the grill (or large frying pan) to medium heat.
+Place the patties on the grill (or skillet), until they are cooked all the way through.
 This takes about 4 minutes.

-When everything is done cooking, take your buns, and spread the gochujang and mayo onto the bottom bun, set your burger.
+- When everything is done cooking, take the buns, and spread the gochujang and mayo onto the bottom bun, set the burger.
 For the rest of the toppings, add in whichever order you please. (egg, pickled carrots, fried egg, nori, kimchi, cucumber, beansprouts)